© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Norham Cross is a scheduled monument protected by Historic England under reference 1006550.
 View the official record →

-Norham Cross is a medieval stone cross located in Norham, Northumberland, in the northeast of England.
+Norham Cross is a medieval stone cross located in Norham, Northumberland, near the Scottish border.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006550.

 Norham Cross is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006550.